Substance Abuse Resources in Norman Drug Rehab, Alcohol Rehab & Detox

 Norman Residential Treatment Programs

 Residential treatment programs are the most intensive available.
 They provide around-the-clock care and monitoring, which ensures your physical and emotional wellness.
-Since you live on-site, you can be sure of a substance-free environment, so there’s little chance of a relapse.
+Since you live on-site, you can be sure of a substance-free environment, so there’s little chance of a setback.
 It’s a positive, encouraging setting where you can address the root causes of your substance misuse.
 You’ll do this by participating in individual and group therapy, and by attending educational sessions.
-Inpatient drug rehab in Norman, OK can help you gain self-esteem and a better understanding of yourself.
+Inpatient drug rehab in Norman can help you gain self-esteem and a better understanding of yourself.
 By facing the causes of your issues, you’ll be able to fix bad habits and begin healing.

 Norman Partial Hospitalization Programs

 Partial hospitalization programs provide a steppingstone between inpatient and outpatient programs.
 Some PHPs include housing accommodations.
 By the time you enter a PHP, you’ve likely made excellent progress and made a firm commitment to maintaining your sobriety.
 During the program, you learn how to cope with urges and temptations.
 A PHP ensures that you have the tools you need to be successful in the long run.